 - Click the Sort By drop-down list to sort items by relevance, title, owner, rating, view, or date.

-- To add layers by URL, click the URL tab next to the Search tab.
+- If available, click the URL tab next to the Search tab to add layers by URL.
 Choose a type and enter the URL.
 Click Add to add the data to the map.
 The added layer will appear in the Layer List widget as well.
 The following types are supported through the URL:

 - ArcGIS Server web service